Advice on your mortgage options

 Most mortgages allow for some level of overpayment without incurring early repayment penalties, usually up to 10% of the outstanding balance each year, which will help to reduce the term of the mortgage.
 One alternative option could be an offset product that will allow you to link your savings to your mortgage to help reduce the term of the mortgage.
 Our advisers will discuss all of the options available to you.

-is the average monthly mortgage payment in the UK*.
+is how much higher the average monthly mortgage payment is compared to last year*.

 *Source: https://www.finder.com/uk/mortgage-statistics